 HI 553 Research and Planning Seminar 6 Cr.
-In consultation with Program Director and a local supervisor in a mutually agreed-upon institution, this research and planning seminar will identify a project that tailored to students' residential locations, interests, and career goals whenever feasible.
-Depending on these variables, the students will undertake significant projects at museums, historical societies, archives, battlefields, libraries, government agencies, genealogical societies, or similar institutions.
-Course under development.
+Students in this graduate Public History seminar will identify a Capstone Project for HI 563 and start the researching and planning process for that Capstone.
+Depending upon their residential locations, interests, and personnel, and career goals, students will lay the foundations to undertake significant Capstone Projects while interning at museums, historical societies, archives, battlefields, libraries, government agencies, genealogical societies, or similar institutions.
+The research and planning assignments will give students the necessary historical and methodological foundations and propaga them to and methodological foundations and prepare them to complete their Capstone Projects.